wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 *Presented by* Word of Warning

-What can you make when your kitchen table is the stage and your camera lens is the visible audience?

-6 artists, 6 commentaries on where we find ourselves: a beta-test platform for new work.
-Real lives, real stories, real homes.
+What can you make when your kitchen table is the stage and your camera lens is the visible audience?&nbsp;&nbsp;Real lives, real stories, real homes.<br><br>6 artists, 6 commentaries on where we find ourselves: a beta-test platform for new work.

 #### Artists
 Afreena Islam | Alex Bradley | Cheryl Martin | Emma Geraghty | Levantes Dance Theatre | Nathan Birkinshaw | hosted by Peader Kirk&nbsp;&nbsp;<small>(participating artists subject to change)</small>